mars-research/atmosphere/README.md

 [Nix](https://github.com/numtide/nix-unstable-installer) is required to install development dependencies.
 With Nix installed, enter the prepared nix-shell environment with `nix-shell` or `nix develop` (Nix 2.4).

-You can now build and run Atmosphere with `atmo run`.
+You can now build and run Atmosphere with `cargo run`.
+The kernel test cases can be run with `cargo test`.
-To run the kernel on Bochs with VT-x emulation, use `atmo run --bochs`.
+To run the kernel on QEMU with KVM and nested virtualization, use `atmo run --qemu`.

+The kernel has a set of "debug scripts" which can be run with `atmo run --script=NAME`.

 ### Direnv